 The elimination of all forms of violence against women and children, including trafficking, is one of IAWN's priority concerns.
 Below are some resources to help us raise awareness and take action.

-Find out what we did during the 16 Days in 2017
+Find out what we are during the 16 Days in 2018